 The Group divested the Evans business and EMEA inventory via an asset sale and purchase agreement (the Agreement).
 AK Retail Holdings Limited (AK Retail Holdings), has acquired the Evans brand, intellectual property and customer base under the Agreement that was signed and closed on 3 August 2023.
-The Agreement that was signed and closed on 3 August 2023.
-The
+The Agreement also includes the sale of all the inventory in City Chic's EMEA business.